kevinyswong/kevinyswong.github.io/index.md

 respect him for adequately examining his convictions and living by them to the very end.

-I am not Richward Dawkins.
+I am not Richard Dawkins.
 I don't impose atheism on anyone.
 Freedom of religion is one of the founding principles of the country.
 If you are religious, be satsfied in your community, and I mine, which proclaims: We have no god to love, and no god loves us, we do not believe in deities whose business it is to lord